mercadopago/devsite-docs/guides/additional-content/security/oauth/creation.en.md

   - If it's not possible to use **S256** for some technical reason and the server supports the **Plain** method, it's possible to set the c`ode_challenge` equal to the `code_verifier`.
 - **Code_challenge_method**: is the method used to generate the `code_challenge`, as described in the above item.
 This field can be, for example, **S256** or **Plain**, depending on the encoding selected in the `code_challenge stage`. </br>

-3. After correctly sending the codes to Mercado Pago, you will obtain the necessary authorization for get the Access Token and perform PKCE verification on transactions made with OAuth.
+3. After correctly sending the codes to Mercado Pago, you will obtain the necessary authorization (`code_verifier`)  for get the Access Token and perform PKCE verification on transactions made with OAuth.

-### Get Token
+### Get token

-Access Token is the code used in different requests of public origin to access a protected resource that represents an authorization granted by a seller to a client application that contains scopes and a limited period of time for such access.
+Access Token is the code used in different requests of public origin to access a protected resource.
+In this flow, that represents an authorization granted by a seller to a client application that contains scopes and a limited period of time for such access.
 Follow the steps below to obtain it.

 > WARNING
 >